msorens/DocTreeGenerator/README.md

 Usage
 ----------
-See extensive help available from the single cmdlet in the module itself: `Get-Help Convert-HelpToHtmlTree` Also see some practical examples and detailed notes on how to use it on Simple-Talk.com: [How To Document Your PowerShell Library](https://www.simple-talk.com/sysadmin/powershell/how-to-document-your-powershell-library/)
+See extensive help available from `Get-Help Convert-HelpToHtmlTree` and `Get-Help Publish-ModuleDocumentationTree`.
+Also see some practical examples and detailed notes on how to use it on Simple-Talk.com: [How To Document Your PowerShell Library](https://www.simple-talk.com/sysadmin/powershell/how-to-document-your-powershell-library/)